The Skippy Project

 Skippy's head consists of the head frame, battery pack, brain, IMU, crossbar drive and crossbar.
 By mounting Skippy's head on stilts, it becomes either: (1) a reaction-wheel pendulum when fitted with the three-arm crossbar (left photo), or (2) a general double pendulum when fitted with the one-arm crossbar (right photo).
 We did a lot of balancing experiments with this machine before making the rest of Skippy.
 See publications 28, 33 and 34.

 This picture shows our complete first prototype of Skippy.
 Clicking on it will get you a much bigger picture with lots of details.
 Skippy appears in Chapter 7 of Federico's PhD thesis, along with information about its design and component parts.
-There is one video on the videos page showing Skippy balancing on its springy leg, making small hops, and falling over a lot (without damage).
+There are two videos on the videos page showing Skippy balancing on its springy leg, making small hops, and falling over a lot (without damage).
 This prototype is not able to make high hops because it is too heavy (5.3kg vs. design target of 3kg).